Vintage Easter Postcard Door Sign [ How-To ]

 Very gently rub on a light coat of wax and the image comes to life!

-After you wax your image, you are officially finished with the transfer process–Congratulations!
-You can continue to play around with your project until you get the look you’re going for, distressing it some with sandpaper, adding a glaze, whatever you like.
+You can continue to play around with your project until you get the look you want, distressing it with sandpaper, adding a glaze, or whatever you like.

 Easter13